Clutchbeast15/Secudoku_Shadow_Audits/README.md

+📢 Disclaimer
+This repository contains a shadow audit created only for learning and educational purposes.
+It is not an official audit.
+This is simply part of my learning journey through shadow audits.

 # 🕵️‍♂️ Secudoku_Shadow_Audits

-Welcome to **Secudoku_Shadow_Audits** — a collection of smart contract audit reports created by shadowing real-world DeFi protocols and security assessments.
+Welcome to **Secudoku_Shadow_Audits** a collection of smart contract audit reports created by shadowing real-world DeFi protocols and security assessments.
 This repository is a part of my continuous journey in mastering **smart contract security** through deep practice and hands-on analysis.

 > ⚔️ Learn by auditing.
 Improve by shadowing.
 Master through repetition.